 2.20 If, in the reasonable judgment of Service Provider, Kellogg Goods in its custody have caused or might cause infestation, contamination or damage to property or injury to person, or which have characteristics which make their storage illegal or hazardous, Service Provider may request Kellogg to remove such Goods within such time as Service Provider believes reasonable under the circumstances.
 If Service Provider reasonably determines that the condition of the Goods is such that it must act promptly, it may remove the Goods at Kellogg’s reasonable cost with immediate notice to Kellogg by telephone or email.
 In all events where Service Provider acts reasonably and in good faith, Service Provider will not be liable by reason of such removal whether by it, Kellogg or others.

 2.21 Kellogg Goods must be handled by the appropriate material handling equipment in accordance with Kellogg guidelines.
-For example, tray shrink packaging cannot be clamped Kellogg will notify Service Provider of the specific storage characteristics of the Goods, but generally Goods should be stacked in accordance with the Facility’s system settings.
+For example, tray shrink packaging cannot be clamped.
+Kellogg will notify Service Provider of the specific storage characteristics of the Goods, but generally Goods should be stacked in accordance with the Facility’s system settings.
 It is Service Provider’s responsibility to understand which Goods can be handled with which type of material handling equipment.

 2.22 Service Provider will use all best efforts to deliver Kellogg Goods in accordance with instructions received from Kellogg.
 Such instructions to Service Provider to deliver Goods in its custody will not be effective until received in writing by Service Provider; provided, however, that Kellogg may, by a written notice, authorize and instruct Service Provider to rely on electronically transmitted instructions from Kellogg as to where and when to deliver the Goods.
 Service Provider will not be liable for any loss or error in connection with the delivery of Kellogg Goods, which results from an error in such electronically transmitted instructions from Kellogg.

 2.23 If Kellogg determines, in its sole discretion, that it will undertake a market withdrawal or recall of any Goods, Service Provider will provide Kellogg with assistance with such withdrawal or recall as directed by Kellogg.
-Kellogg will be responsible for the cost of any such withdrawal or recall; provided, however, if and to the extent such withdrawal or recall arises out of or relates to Service Provider’s breach of this Agreement or negligent acts or omissions in performing its obligations under this Agreement, Service Provider will pay all reasonable costs and expenses associated with withdrawing, recalling, recovering, repackaging, and/or destroying any affected Goods and reimburse, or at Kellogg’s election, credit Kellogg’s account or permit Kellogg to offset from any sums owed by Kellogg to Service Provider all costs incurred by Kellogg in connection with any such withdrawal or recall, including without limitation the cost of all inventory used in making the affected Goods and the sales cost of the affected Goods.
+Kellogg will be responsible for the cost of any such withdrawal or recall; provided, however, if and to the extent such withdrawal or recall arises directly out of or relates to Service Provider’s breach of this Agreement or negligent acts or omissions in performing its obligations under this Agreement, Service Provider will pay all reasonable costs and expenses associated with withdrawing, recalling, recovering, repackaging, and/or destroying any affected Goods and reimburse, or at Kellogg’s election, credit Kellogg’s account or permit Kellogg to offset from any sums owed by Kellogg to Service Provider all costs incurred by Kellogg in connection with any such withdrawal or recall, including without limitation the cost of all inventory used in making the affected Goods and the sales cost of the affected Goods.

 3. Inventory Management, Damages and Allowances